Monday, June 16, 2025

 the train would go by and shake our whole house.

-I needed my little girl to teach me that it was awesome
+I needed my little girl to show me that it was awesome

 And we’d rush to the porch in our pajamas